JsIqbal/redis/README.md

             -   we complete creating the batch of HGETALL
             -   we give the list of request to redis
             -   redis gives us a list of records

+---

+### Section 9: Enforcing uniqueness with set

+-   Redis has a special feature called set

+    -   In set:

+        -   we can add unique value in a set

+            -   If we keep adding the same value its not going to be added in the set

+            *   Example:
+                -   SADD: Add a unique value with a key: SADD name Iqbal -> will return 1 -> Its going to add iqbal to a set of name.
+                    -   if we try to add SADD name Iqbal -> will return 0 -> Its not going to add any value in the key of name.